david-w/david-w.github.io/_posts/2019-03-08-create-usb-stick-with-iso-Mac-OS.md

 ---

-## Make a USB stick act like a bootable CD on MacOS

 This is how I use a usb stick (aka flash-drive) to behave like a bootable CD.
 This is not the way to create a bootable usb stick, for installing a live OS.
 That is a different procedure altogether.
 This is an easy method to make a stick to install Linux on a PC, but I also include the process to convert the .iso to a .dmg for installation on a Mac.
 I'm using macOS to create the stick, but the steps to do this on a Linux box are similar.